scratch-css/scratch/README.md

 # Scratch framework
 Scratch is the CSS framework and methodology to build powerful web, mobile and TV applications with one codebase.
-It has powerful API which covers all sections app may need to use CSS including colors and unit management, layout and typography sets, and responsive layout.
-This is a basic setting and methodology which makes your CSS life easier.
+It has powerful API which covers all sections app may need to use CSS, including colors, unit management, layout and typography sets, and responsive layout.
+This is a basic setting and methodology which makes your CSS clean and easy.
 Just follow it.

 --